Wierzbno: History

-In 1840, Ksawer Pusłowski built his residence to the south of Wierzbno, now known as Ksawerów Manor House.
+In 1840, nobleman Ksawer Pusłowski built his residence to the south of Wierzbno, now known as Ksawerów Manor House.
 In 1849, he bought the Rabbit House palace.
-Over time, the area developed into a separate settlements, known as Ksawerów and Królikarnia.
+Over time, the area developed into two separate settlements, known as Ksawerów and Królikarnia.

 In 1840, physician Ludwik Sauvan opened a hydrotherapy facility in Wierzbno, which used the local water spring, and operated until 1866.
-At that time, Wierzbno and Mokotów, also became popular holiday villages.
+During said century, Wierzbno and Mokotów also became popular holiday villages.

-The Church of the Nativity of the Blessed Virgin Mary, located at the intersection of current Puławska Street and Dolna Street, between 1930 and 1935.
-The building was destroyed in 1944.

-In 1856, at the intersection of current Puławska Street and Dolna Street, was built the Church of the Nativity of the Blessed Virgin Mary, which originally belonged to the Roman Catholic Parish of St. Alexander, and in 1917, it had become its own parish church.
-It was the first church built within current boundaries of the district of Mokotów.
+In 1856, the Church of the Nativity of the Blessed Virgin Mary was built at the current intersection of Puławska and Dolna Streets.
+It originally belonged to the Roman Catholic Parish of St. Alexander, and in 1917, it become a seat of a new parish.
+It was the first church built within the boundaries of the modern Mokotów district.
 The building was destroyed in 1944, during the Warsaw Uprising.
-In its place, between 1950 and 1966, was built the Church of Saint Michael the Archangel.
+Between 1950 and 1966, the Saint Michael the Archangel Church was built in its place.

-In 1881, Wierzbno was connected with Warsaw via a horsebus line.
-In 1909, it was replaced by a tram line.

-The Fort M-Che in 1915.
+On 13 January 1867, villages of Henryków, Królikarnia, Ksawerów, and Wierzbno became part of the rural municipality of Mokotów, established as part of the administrative reform in the Kingdom of Poland.

+In 1881, a tramline connecting Wierzbno with Moktów and Warsaw, was opened with tracks built alongside Puławska Street.
+It was first operated by a horsecar, and since 1909, by an electric tram.
+Since 1892, the narrow-gauge tracks were also operated by the Wilanów Railway, and since 1898, also by the Grójec Commuter Railway.
+In 1906, the Wierzbno station, operated by the Grójec Narrow-Gauge Railway, was opened near the current intersection of Puławska and Woronicza Streets, and near the Rabbit House palace.
+It operated until 1937.
+In 1935, the Warsaw Mokotów station, which was previously placed at the Union of Lublin Square, was moved to the intersection of Puławska and Odyńca Streets in Wierzbno, where it operated until 1938.

-In 1892, the Fort M-Che was built near Wierzbno, as part of the inner circle of the series of fortifications of the Warsaw Fortress, build around Warsaw by the Russian Empire.
-In 1909, it was decided to decommission and demolish the fortifications of the Warsaw Fortress, due to the high costs of their maintenance, and as such the Fort M-Che was demilitarized and abandoned, and was later deconstructed in the 1920s.
+In 1892, the Fort M-Che was built near Wierzbno by the Imperial Russian Army.
+It was part of the inner circle of the series of the city fortifications, known as the Warsaw Fortress.
+It was retired and abandoned in 1909, and demolished in the 1920s.

-From 1867 to 1916, Wierzbno belonged to the gmina (municipality) of Mokotów.
-On 8 April 1916, Wierzbno, together with the rest of its municipality, were incorporated into the city of Warsaw.

-In 1906, was opened Wierzbno railway station, operated by the Grójec Narrow-Gauge Railway.
-It was part of the railway line between stations of Warszawa Mokotów and Nowe Miasto nad Pilicą.
-It was located near the current location of Arcadia Park near Puławska Street.
-The station had operated until 1937.

-The major development of Wierzbno begun in the 1920s, and continued throughout the 1930s, mostly in the area between current Independence Avenue and Puławska Street, where were built villas and single-family detached homes.
-In the area of Puławska Street were also built tenements.
-The development included only the eastern portion of the current City Information System area of Wierzbno, with the western portion remaining undeveloped until the 1960s.